scalekarma/scalekarma-website/src/index.md

 Make your best content discovered by search engines

 Your content can’t rank if it’s not found by search engines.
 On average, over 90% of web pages fail to receive any organic traffic.
-We’ll work to fix search visibility issues throughout your website's tech stack to help your pages get discovered.
+We’ll work to fix search visibility issues throughout your website’s tech stack to help your pages get discovered.

 ### AI search optimization